ArminHuber/Dispersion-Calculator/README.md

 ## Download and usage

-There are two ways of how to use the DC.
+There are two ways of how to use DC.

 ### Installing the DC as a stand-alone application (no MATLAB required)